benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-bitwise.md

 - 1009.
 Complement of Base 10 Integer
 - 1018.
 Binary Prefix Divisible By 5
 - 1104.
 Path In Zigzag Labelled Binary Tree
+- 1442.
+Count Triplets That Can Form Two Arrays of Equal XOR

 ### Meth operation
 - 371. Sum of Two Integers           # binary